Editor's Note: This piece was originally published 6/16/2020 and has been updated since

-Although the Emancipation Proclamation declared slaves legally free on January 1, 1863, the law wasn’t enforced in the Confederate state of Texas until more than two years later, on June 19, 1865.
-That day, two months after Robert E. Lee’s surrender, Union Major General Gordon Granger and his troops arrived in Galveston, TX, to read the proclamation aloud and to firmly enforce the law.
+The Emancipation Proclamation declared enslaved people legally free on January 1, 1863, but the law wasn’t enforced in Texas until June 19, 1865.
+That day, two months after Robert E. Lee’s surrender, Union Major General Gordon Granger and his troops arrived in Galveston, TX, to read the proclamation aloud and enforce the law.

 As a Black Jew, I see Juneteenth as a beautiful reminder to not be complacent.
 While this holiday is a joyous one that affirms the Jewish notion that we are all createdand deserve to be free from bondage, it’s equally important to remember that the fight for true equality is ongoing.

-While Juneteenth marks an incredibly important step in Black American rights, it was just that – one step.
-Juneteenth celebrated slavery becoming illegal, but it did not do away with racism; not even close.
+While Juneteenth marks an incredibly important step in Black American rights, it is just that – one step.
+Juneteenth celebrated slavery becoming illegal, but it did not do away with racism.
+It did not even come close.

-In fact, Black people didn’t even become full U.S. citizens until 1868 and receive the right to vote until 1870.
-In the years since, Black people continue to face hurdle after hurdle, ranging from segregation, violence (including the worst racial massacre in U.S. history), voter suppression, and disproportionate policing and incarceration, to name just a few.
+In fact, Black people didn’t even become full U.S. citizens until 1868; they didn't receive the right to vote until even later, in 1870.
+In the years since, Black people continue to face hurdle after hurdle, including segregation, violence (including the worst racial massacre in U.S. history), voter suppression, and disproportionate policing and incarceration, to name just a few.

 And yet, the history and spirit of Juneteenth make me hopeful.